-Developed in cooperation with the Dutch design studio Makkink & Bey, the exhibition is conceived as a multidisciplinary laboratory which investigates the future of food from a global perspective.
-Its dramaturgical concept consists of four stations – Farm, Supermarket, Kitchen and Table – representing the food cycle from resource to consumption.
-Photographers will highlight the practices of industrial agriculture, while designers will work on developing new variants of urban and indoor farming or edible packaging.
-Martí Guixé will present food as the only real thing in a digitalised world, and Itamar Gilboa will depict a year’s worth of his personal food consumption in porcelain form.
-Werner Aisslinger will design a kitchen as a biotope in which food is not just cooked, but also grown.
-Chloé Rutzerveld will produce “healthy snacks” with a 3D printer, and Martin Parr will present close-ups of ordinary, industrially produced meals as they’ve been served around the world for the past twenty years.
-A fifth room will present a compilation of the research findings and serve as a participative venue for workshops, lectures, performances and film screenings.
+Developed in cooperation with the Dutch design studio Makkink & Bey, the exhibition was conceived as a multidisciplinary laboratory which investigated the future of food from a global perspective.
+Its dramaturgical concept consisted of four stations – Farm, Supermarket, Kitchen and Table – representing the food cycle from resource to consumption.
+Photographers have highlighted the practices of industrial agriculture, while designers have worked on developing new variants of urban and indoor farming or edible packaging.
+Werner Aisslinger has designed a kitchen as a biotope in which food is not just cooked, but also grown.
+Chloé Rutzerveld has produced “healthy snacks” with a 3D printer, and Martin Parr presented close-ups of ordinary, industrially produced meals as they’ve been served around the world for the past twenty years.
+A fifth room has presented a compilation of the research findings and served as a participative venue for workshops, lectures, performances and film screenings.

 Artistic director: Claudia Banz

 Artists: Werner Aisslinger, Arabeschi di Latte (IT), Dunne & Raby (GB), Faltazi (FR), Martí Guixé (ES), Paul Gong (US), Honey & Bunny (AU), Martin Parr (GB), Chloé Rutzerveld (NL), Andrea Staudacher (CH), Marjie Vogelzang (NL)

 No upcoming events at present

 19 May, 2017 to 8 October, 2017: Exhibition